chriskyfung/amp-affiliately-jekyll-theme/_posts/2024-11-24-vscode-front-matter.md

 ## 1. Introduction

-**[Front Matter CMS]** is a dynamic and powerful Content Management System seamlessly integrated with **Visual Studio Code** (often abbreviated as **VS Code**).
+**[Front Matter CMS][Front Matter CMS]** is a dynamic and powerful Content Management System seamlessly integrated with **Visual Studio Code** (often abbreviated as **VS Code**).
 Specifically designed to work with static site generators like Jekyll, Front Matter CMS offers a user-friendly interface that simplifies the process of creating, editing, and managing posts, pages, and other content types.
 This makes it accessible even for users with limited technical expertise.

 By leveraging the combined capabilities of Front Matter CMS and VS Code with your Jekyll site, you can significantly streamline your content management processes, making it easier to maintain and update your site.
 Some of the key benefits of using Front Matter CMS include: